evabanegacom/Bubble_sort/README.md

 # Bubble_sort

 A demonstration of optimized bubble-sort method which sorts in ascending mode the elements of a collection using Ruby language.
-This is a project of the Microverse Ruby Course.
+This is a project of the Microverse Ruby Course .

 # Built With